 Last night we previewed Crossfire Hurricane, the 100-minute tour de force of fascinating original footage knitted together for HBO by director Brett Morgen.
 Morgen’s massive undertaking will air on the cable network November 15 and have theatrical release in the U.K.

-It’s unreal: grainy black-and-white film footage of early concerts with screaming girls … fainting, prostrating and otherwise jammed into theater rows.
+It’s nearly unreal: grainy black-and-white film footage of early concerts with screaming girls … fainting, prostrating and otherwise jammed into theater rows.
 Then, layering on, concerts where a mostly male contingent, with increasing regularity, erupt into near rioting.
 From a performance perspective, fascinating to see the theater’s “fourth wall” penetrated, and kids clamor on stage to claw at the musicians and grapple with the cops.

 Right then and there, the birth of the sixties.
 The breaching of old walls.